Llanbedrog beach huts hire

 There are 70 beach huts for hire at Llanbedrog, with licence start dates varying annually based on sand levels, tidal conditions and weather patterns.
 The increase in spring storms in recent years has required us to adapt our approach to ensure safety and longevity.

-Last year, a high tide combined with a storm caused significant sand movement, destabilising the huts which lead to a temporary closure.
-To prevent this from happening again, we will be placing the huts only after the highest spring tides have passed.
-We are also ensuring correct licences are in place so that we have permission to move sand where necessary.
+We will be placing the huts only after the highest spring tides have passed.
+Every year, we are also ensuring correct licences are in place so that we have permission to move sand where necessary.
 We will continue to assess environmental conditions annually to make informed, safety-first decisions.

 When will the beach huts be ready?